anaseto/boohu/README.md

 [![Introduction Screeshot](https://raw.githubusercontent.com/anaseto/boohu-pages/master/screenshot.png)](https://anaseto.github.io/boohu-pages/)

-Click on the image to see a little introduction screencast.
+Follow the link on the image to see a little introduction screencast and some short animations.

 Install
 -------